-Our in-depth guide explains in detail how to account for asset acquisitions.
-The guidance includes Q&As and examples clarifying how the accounting for asset acquisitions differs from business combinations accounting.
+Our in-depth guidance explains in detail how to account for asset acquisitions.
+The guidance includes our latest interpretations based on frequent questions and answers, and illustrates how the accounting for asset acquisitions differs from business combinations accounting.

-An acquirer entering into a transaction considered to be an asset acquisition
+An acquirer entering into a transaction that is considered to be an asset acquisition

-Accounting for asset acquisitions follows a cost accumulation model, rather than the fair value model that applies to business combinations.
+We expect that many transactions will qualify as asset acquisitions under the FASB’s current definition of a business.
+Acquisitions of assets are accounted for using the cost accumulation and allocation model, rather than the fair value model that applies to business combinations.

 In this Handbook, which supplements KPMG Handbook, Business combinations, we provide additional information to help entities understand the accounting for asset acquisitions.